The cast of Disney's Frozen

 - Undying Loyalty: Anna seems to always believe Elsa is not someone to fear, but is someone who is just really scared and frightened of herself.
 When Elsa's powers are revealed, and she runs away, Anna doesn't hesitate to go after her.
 "She's my sister - she would never hurt me."
 The fact that she is later dying because of Elsa's magic, and still doesn't hesitate to save her, really proves this trope.

-- Uptown Girl: For Kristoff at the end.
+- Uptown Girl: For Kristoff at the end; princess and ice salesman and all.

 - Wakeup Makeup: Averted.
 Anna wakes up on coronation day with what must be the world's worst case of bedhead.